vishwasjoshi2019/DSA/Graphs/Detect_cycle_in_directed_graph_using_BFS(Kahn's Algo).md

 # Detect cycle in an directed graph using BFS (Kahn's Algorithm)

 ## [Question](https://practice.geeksforgeeks.org/problems/detect-cycle-in-a-directed-graph/1)
-Given an undirected graph with V vertices and E edges, check whether it contains any cycle or not.
+Given an directed graph with V vertices and E edges, check whether it contains any cycle or not.
 Graph is in the form of adjacency list where adj[i] contains all the nodes ith node is having edge with.
 ---

 ## Solution